 Blood tests are not often used in DUI cases because they take time to complete.
 Urine laboratory tests as well are not reliable for measuring blood alcohol content because they measure alcohol that may have been consumed hours earlier and may no longer be circulating in the defendant’s blood stream.

-If you are arrested for driving under the influence of alcohol or other intoxicating substance, it’s important to call your criminal defense attorney immediately.
+If you are arrested for driving under the influence of alcohol or other intoxicating substance, it’s important to call your Washington, D.C DUI attorney immediately.
 Don’t enter a plea of guilty without talking to an attorney.

 If you are an immigrant, a guilty plea even for a DUI charge may be used against you in deportation proceedings.
 Insist on your right to an attorney.
 Depending on the circumstances of your arrest, you are entitled to strong DUI/DWI defenses.